tomwolfe/metamorphic-core/README.md

 **Note:**  The Phase 1 MVP provides a *basic* level of ethical analysis and placeholder test generation.
 Functionality beyond Flake8 code quality checks and basic ethical rule enforcement is currently under development and will be implemented in subsequent phases.

-### Key Milestones Achieved:
+### Key Milestones Achieved (Week 1 Month 1):
 - Operational `/genesis/analyze-ethical` API endpoint with:
   – Basic code quality assessment (API v1.1) via Flake8
   – Initial rule-based ethical analysis backbone (very basic rule enforcement directly in code; JSON policy configuration is under active development)
   – Placeholder test-generation proof-of-concept (TestGenAgent generates placeholder test *code*, but tests are not executed by the API in MVP)

 ### Technical Foundations Live:
-- **LLM Orchestration Layer** (Gemini/Hugging Face)
+- **LLM Orchestration Layer** (Gemini/Hugging Face) - *Operational*
 - **Security Scanning Integration** (OWASP ZAP 2.12+)
 - **Knowledge Graph** (Central repository of ethical code patterns - *initial phase, content being expanded*)

 - **Ethical Validation Framework**: Mechanisms for ethical assessment are in place, leveraging a *very basic* rule-based engine (currently rules are implemented directly in code, not yet JSON configurable) and quantum-inspired state analysis for ethical insights.
 Policy configuration via JSON is under development and a key focus for MVP completion.
 - **Code Analysis Agents**: Code review capabilities are implemented using static analysis tools like Flake8, providing detailed code quality assessments accessible via API.
 Bandit security scanning integration within the `CodeReviewAgent` is implemented in code but currently commented out for the Phase 1 MVP to streamline development and focus on core MVP features (Flake8 integration).
 Basic pytest placeholder test generation is implemented but not yet fully integrated into the API workflow beyond returning placeholder test *code* as a string in the API response.  *Note: Bandit integration is commented out within the `CodeReviewAgent` code.*
 - **Managing Long AI Contexts**: Initial mechanisms for managing long AI contexts through smart LLM selection, context chunking, and summarization are implemented.
 - **LLM Orchestration Layer**: Robust infrastructure for managing interactions with multiple LLMs, currently supporting Google Gemini and Hugging Face models.
-The system intelligently routes tasks, manages context, and optimizes costs.
+The system intelligently routes tasks, manages context, and optimizes costs. *Operational*.
 Phase 1.4 development is ongoing, with focus on enhanced context management and ethical policy engine integration.
 - **Knowledge Graph**: A dynamic knowledge graph is operational, serving as a central repository for ethical principles, code analysis findings, security vulnerabilities, and system knowledge, enabling informed decision-making and continuous learning.
 The Knowledge Graph is in its early stages and content related to ethical principles and code patterns is actively being expanded.
 - **CI/CD Integration**: Automated CI workflows using GitHub Actions are established, ensuring code quality, running tests (including generated tests), performing security scans, and building Docker images upon code changes.
 - **Security Scanning**: Integration with OWASP ZAP for dynamic application security testing (DAST) is functional, enabling baseline scans to detect web application vulnerabilities, particularly for APIs.
 The system actively scans API endpoints and reports high-risk issues.
 Baseline security scanning with Bandit is integrated in code but currently commented out for MVP, specifically the Bandit integration within `CodeReviewAgent` is not active in the MVP build.